-More severe behaviours eg stealing, threatening / aggressive behaviours, refusal to cooperate, telling lies (persistent), disrespectful language towards others, answering back, bullying (including cyber bullying) behaviours.
 The 'stop and think' card will be bypassed and an immediate 'consequence card' will be issued leading to reflection time.
 This can take place in the classroom or another named place in the school eg Head teacher's office.

 5 occasions in reflection time will result in removal from the half term reward, and parents / carers will be informed.

 Suspension may apply.

 If there are any further incidents of unacceptable behaviour, other loss of privileges will apply, for example school disco / school trips / school events, or further suspensions may apply.

-Serious behaviour incidents eg serious assault, vandalism, damage to school property, physical / verbal threats made to staff, violent outbursts The Good to be Green system will be bypassed, parents / carers will be contacted, the incident will be recorded on MyConcern, and suspension may apply.
-Immediate removal from the half termly reward. verbal or physical, leaving school without permission.
+The Good to be Green system will be bypassed, parents / carers will be contacted, the incident will be recorded on MyConcern, and suspension may apply.

+Immediate removal from the half termly reward.

 Suspension or Permanent exclusion will apply.